-- There must have been a pre-existing relationship.
+- There must be a pre-existing relationship.
 After all, you can’t disappear from a relationship that never existed in the first place, can you?

-- There must have been expectations.
+- There must be expectations.
 Maybe they used to text you back within 5 minutes, or maybe you had a standing date on Tuesdays.
 In order to ghost someone, there has to be some kind of rhythm already established for a change in their behavior to be noticed.